 Most people do not have the time to go to thrift shops, the second-best alternative is to buy clothing online.
 If you’re from the US, you have tons of options such as eBay, Grailed, Poshmark, etc.

-For those living in the Philippines, you’re in luck because we also have eBay here, Shopee, and also Carousell.
+For those living in the Philippines, you’re in luck because we also have eBay here, Shopee, and Carousell.

 If you want to buy internationally, you can also visit international sites such as Grailed (menswear only).